(and: how to make it do more for you, without hassle)

 That’s why I’m publishing another book as well – a sort of companion to the iPhone and Android smartphone books.

-Get More From Your Smartphone: 81 free apps that mean your phone can of all sorts of things
+Get More From Your Smartphone: 81 free apps that mean your phone can do all sorts of things

 It’s an 82 page book covering the apps that I think you might find useful.
 The main types of app that are worth knowing about.
 It tells you what’s out there, how to get hold of it and then, how to use it!
 Most importantly it shows you why you’d want to use it.